 In the past, we’ve discussed the wonders some foods can work for the bone health of your loved ones.
 Likewise, nutrition can help slow their aging process and make them look and feel timeless.
+This includes combating issues such as crepey skin, which is characterized by thin, wrinkled skin that resembles crepe paper.

 In this article, we’ll be highlighting some anti-aging supplements and vitamins for older adults.
 These nutrients include:

 Curcumin, an active substance in the turmeric plant, is easily one of the best anti-aging supplements.
 Due to its antioxidant and anti-inflammatory properties at the cellular level, curcumin effectively keeps the skin intact and protects the body from cancer.
+It can also help improve skin texture and address crepey skin concerns.

 If your parents or grandparents want to add this nutrient to their diet naturally, turmeric is their best option.
 Alternatively, they can get it from turmeric or curcumin supplements.